 As the Mecklenburg-Strelitz Princesses approached the age of marriage, they were taken to the theatre in Frankfurt-am-Main, where King Friedrich Wilhelm II was waiting to meet Friederike and Luise.
 He was delighted with the two sisters, and soon their father started the process of arranging marriages between his two daughters and the Prussian king's sons, Crown Prince Friedrich Wilhelm and Prince Louis.

 The engagements were announced at Darmstadt on April 24, 1793.
 Princess Luise and the Crown Prince of Prussia were married on Christmas Eve at the Royal Palace in Berlin.
 Two days later, Friederike and Prince Louis were married in the same chapel.

-princess Luise's marriage was a success, and a love match.
+Princess Luise's marriage was a love match.
 Sadly, for Friederike, her husband preferred his mistresses to his wife.

 Friederike gave birth to the couple's first son, Friedrich Wilhelm Ludwig, on October 30, 1794.
 He married Princess Luise of Anhalt-Bernburg in 1817.
 He died in on July 27, 1863.

 A second son, Karl, was born a year later on September 26, 1795, but he lived only until April 6, 1798.

 A daughter, Princess Friederike Wilhelmina Luise Amalia, was born on September 30, 1796.
 She married in 1818 to Leopold IV, Duke of Anhalt.